A one-shot overlapping Schwarz method for component-based model reduction: application to nonlinear elasticity

 Exploiting the static condensation of the bubble degrees of freedom, we can interpret the OS2 ROM as a minimum residual formulation of the port (or interface) problem associated with the underlying PDE.
 We discuss this interpretation for linear coercive problems in \cref{sec:analysis}.
 We remark that, similarly to \cite{lions1988schwarz}, our analysis exploits a variational interpretation of the Schwarz method.

 The outline of the paper is as follows.
-In \cref{sec:formulation}, we present the variational OS2 formulation for general nonlinear PDEs and we investigate the connection with related proposals.
+In \cref{sec:formulation}, we present the variational OS2 formulation for general nonlinear PDEs in arbitrary geometries.
 In \cref{sec:methods}, we discuss the construction of local approximation spaces, hyper-reduction of the local models and of the objective function.
 In \cref{sec:analysis}, we discuss the well-posedness of the OS2 statement for linear coercive problems and we present an \emph{a priori} error analysis of the OS2 ROM; furthermore, we comment on the connection between OS and OS2 and we provide explicit convergence rates for two representative one-dimensional problems.
 In \cref{sec:numerics}, we investigate performance of our method for a nonlinear elasticity problem. \Cref{sec:conclusions} concludes the paper.